SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups.md

 [^5]: I hate that I'm perpetuating the very imprecise misconception that "most startups fail" with this statement.
 There are two problems with this aphorism - the definition of "startup" and the definition of "fail".
 If we define "startups" as companies that have at least raised a Series A round, and "fail" as the failure to make any money for the founders, then I think the statistics would look a lot better</br></br>
 Side point: companies that haven't raised any external funding shouldn't be called startups; "project" would probably be a better term here.</br></br>
 Many, many companies get acquired in the $5-200 million range.
-Many of these deals are not publicized, since in some cases, the product is shut down after the acquisition, and in other cases, the investors who backed the company in its *last* round of funding lose money.
+Many of these deals are not publicized, since in some cases, the product is shut down after the acquisition, and in other cases, the investors who backed the company in its later rounds of funding lose money.
 Such acquisitions still aren't failures, in any reasonable sense of the word, for the founders, the early investors, and the early employees.</br></br>
 Startups can be risky, but you have to be precise about what you mean by "risk" and "failure".
 If failure means not making as much money as you could, not growing as much as you could, and not advancing in your career as much as you could, then floating around in an entry level job at a big company for three years also sounds [pretty risky](https://blog.samaltman.com/advice-for-ambitious-19-year-olds) to me.</br></br>
 Being quick to label things as a "failure" is another problem altogether, and probably prevents people from making the kinds of choices that result in world-changing outcomes.